Ghostopheles/warcraft-addon-tools/README.md

 ### Commands
 `make libs`: Currently the only tool, grabs external dependencies defined in your .pkgmeta file and places them in the correct folder.
 For use during development.

+### Arguments:
+`-d --directory`: Path to the folder containing your addon and the .pkgmeta file.

 Example:
 ```
 python addontools.py make libs -d "<your_addon>/.pkgmeta"